“Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

-This empty sensation reminds me of a story told by the preacher Clovis Chappell.
+This empty sensation reminds me of a story told by the preacher Clovis Chappel.
 Once there was a Christmas party in an orphanage.
 Beneath the tree were all sorts of beautifully wrapped packages.
 With all the children gathered around him, Santa Claus passed out the gifts.
 As he did so, everyone excitedly opened his or her present, enthusiastically examining each new toy.
-Everyone, that is, except for one young man, the village idiot.
+Everyone, that is, except for one young man, who was often picked on by the others.
 With no package to open, he sat, crestfallen, in the corner.
 Upon realizing his bad fortune, everyone became quiet, and all the children stared at him.
-Just at that moment, Santa Claus reached behind the tree, pulled out the biggest box of them all, and handed it to the village idiot.
-The young man’s face lit up.
+Just at that moment, the man pretending to be a benevolent Santa Claus reached behind the tree, pulled out the biggest box of them all, and handed it to the unfortunate boy.
+The young man’s face lit up!
 Excitedly, he tore away the ribbons and wrapping paper and pulled off the lid only to find an empty box.
 As he stared despondently into it, all the children laughed.
+How cruel.

-Many of us have that same experience again and again in life.
-Life is filled with empty boxes, and we each take our turn at playing the idiot.
-“Give me the goods,” we say, and Satan hands us an empty box.
+But there is a sense in which we are like that unfortunate boy, when we willfully try to grab Satan’s empty boxes.
+Life is filled with empty boxes, and we each take our turn at playing the fool.
+“Give me the goods,” we say, and Satan hands us a beautifully wrapped but empty box.
 What are these empty boxes?
 Sin.
 Satan says, “Oh, just one little lie” or “one little look” or “Everybody’s doing it.”
 But when we give in, we realize he has taken us again, promising the world but delivering nothing.

 Have you opened any empty boxes lately?
 If so, ask God to forgive you and show you how to pursue His righteousness.
 As you seek God, He’ll help you discover the excitement and abundance of living obediently in Him.